post-self/post-self.ink/content/extras/calls/ask.md

 Consider this, then, a **Call for Submissions** of questions for post-human skunks (and fennecs and panthers and...)!
 [The ask box is open](https://cohost.org/post-self/ask), and if you would like to see a sample of what we have so far,  you can check out the [IC Asks](https://post-self.ink/extras/ic-asks) that have already been answered.

-*Edit:*  is a spoiler-free list of the Odists and their specialties.

 If you would like to *answer* a question, keep reading below!

 ### The Details